Drug data last refreshed 3h ago · AI intelligence enriched 6d ago

-EPIVIR-HBV is an oral small-molecule nucleoside reverse transcriptase inhibitor (NRTI) approved by GSK for the treatment of chronic hepatitis B virus (HBV) infection.
-The drug works by inhibiting HBV reverse transcriptase, reducing viral replication and improving liver function in infected patients.
-It represents a foundational antiviral therapy in the hepatitis B treatment landscape.
+EPIVIR-HBV is an oral small-molecule nucleoside reverse transcriptase inhibitor approved in 1998 for chronic hepatitis B infection.
+The drug works by inhibiting viral reverse transcriptase, reducing HBV replication and viral load in infected patients.
+It is administered as an oral tablet.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.